 Lung-Kidney Deficiency and Edema

 In Chinese medicine, edema can occur due to exposure to external pathogens.
 The body’s ability to fight off external pathogens with a healthy immune response begins with the Lung function which is closely related to the Wei Qi and is the Organ closes to the surface and external influences according to Chinese medicine.
 The Lung is the most external Yin organ system, and is typically the first to be effected by viral infections.
 Acute edema related chronic colds, sinus infections, or bronchitis can be addressed would indicate Lung related edema.
 The Lung-Kidney energetic systems are interrelated closely according to TCM as the Kidney 'grasps' the breath.
-Look to White Tiger Return formula and Yin Valley formula, possibly combined with Ancestor Treasure formula if Yang Deficiency is part of the pattern.
+Consider our organic Whiter Tiger Return formula!

 The lymphatic system is an intricate network of channels in the body that carries lymph fluid, a colorless fluid containing white blood cells that fight infection.
 Lymph fluids also transport fluids and metabolic waste out of the tissues.
 When the lymphatic system is overloaded by waste and poisons in the tissues, a block to the natural flow of lymph fluid can occur.
 Edema due to an insufficiency of the lymphatic system is typically marked with swelling of the extremities.

 If left unchecked, the stagnation of the lymph system can escalate to infections, and are associated with the development of cancer.
 Lymph edema is also common in cancer patients who have had lymph nodes removed, or who have had radiation treatments, especially breast cancer.
 Herbs that enhance the lymphatic system promote detoxification and can be used periodically to insure the smooth flow of lymph fluid through the lymphatic system.
-Look to Central River formula and our Lymph Cream containing pure essential oils that enhance lymph flow.
+Consider our organic Central River formula!

 Chinese Medicine and Edema